-Numerous animal studies suggest that at the levels of chlorine in our drinking water it is safe; perhaps reasonably safe would be better said.
+Perhaps reasonably safe would be better said.
 However, there are no studies to date that evaluate the possible toxic effect of that residual chlorine on the microbiome that inhabits the gut.

 Since the contents of the stomach are already highly chlorinated, it is

-These findings, plus the large amount of plastic micro-particles in our drinking water, create great difficulties for those concerned about their health.
+These findings plus the large number of plastic micro-particles in our drinking water, create great difficulties for those concerned about their wellness.
 Are we becoming neurotic?

-It is a pathological concern about right eating and drinking; a first cousin to its better known cousin anorexia.
+It is a pathological concern about right-eating and drinking; a first cousin to its better known cousin anorexia.

 For me it is just one more reason we are so pleased to have built an underground reservoir which stores our rainwater; that will certainly have some organic material from the gutters but, in the absence of chlorine, no THMs are formed.
 We have a happier microbiome and there is the certainty of no plastic being ingested.

-The photograph above for me is one of the prime reasons our cities are running out of water; where are the gutters?
+The photograph above for me is one of the prime-reasons our cities are running out of water; where are the gutters?

-Post chlorination raises issues about the possible effect of toxic chemicals on the microbiome and the advantages of collection and storage of rain underground.
+Post-chlorination raises issues about the possible effect of toxic-chemicals on the microbiome and the advantages of collection and storage of rain underground.
 The transition to our modern era has brought huge benefits to humans in terms of clean water but at the cost of ecological disturbance of our internal environment, generally known as dysbiosis.

 There is strong research that the loss of biodiversity of the microbes in the human gut is closely allied with asthma, atopic dermatitis and chronic non-communicable diseases.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,